 Behaviorism/ behavioral psychology focused on theories of learning based on the idea that all behaviors are acquired through conditioning.
 Behaviorists believe that our responses to environmental stimuli shape our actions.
 They believe only observable behavior should be considered.
+Here, you will see different theories of behavioral perspectives on personality.

 Behavioral theorists- John Watson, Pavlov, B. F. Skinner, Bandura, Dollard and Millers Arthur Staats,